chadish7/CMAWS/README.md

 # CMAWS
-A PowerShell module with AWS helper cmdlets for AWS EC2, SSM and Polly and Route53
+A PowerShell module with AWS helper cmdlets for AWS EC2, SSM, Polly, S3, CloudFormation, and Route53

 ## Installation
 To install the this module using PowerShell 5 or higher use the following command: